bcosm/2024_election_prediction_market_microstructure_analysis/readme.md

 ## 2.1 Data Source and Preparation

-The supporting data for this exploration was collected using the Kalshi API, and includes various details about each trade taking place from October 4, 2024 to January 20, 2025 in the PRES-2024-DJT and PRES-2024-KH Kalshi event contract markets.
+The supporting data for this exploration was collected using the [Kalshi API](https://www.kalshi.com/api) (Kalshi, 2025), and includes various details about each trade taking place from October 4, 2024 to January 20, 2025 in the PRES-2024-DJT and PRES-2024-KH Kalshi event contract markets.
 Trades were segmented using a Dirichlet-Process Gaussian Mixture Model (GMM) on log(trade_size).
 The 'institutional' region of the GMM was defined as the union of its three largest components, with trades where $P(\text{institutional}) > 0.80$ being classified as institutional, trades where $P(\text{institutional}) < 0.20$ being classified as retail, and all other trades classified as uncertain and excluded from further analysis.
 For easier processing, the data was resampled into 1-minute time bars and stored in Parquet format for efficient analysis, with each time bar including the last price of the contract as well as institutional and retail net flows (defined as the sum of signed taker volume for each category).

 ## 2.2 Defining Mispricing Events